alexisdpc/ocaml-cheatseet/README.md

 # OCaml examples

-OCaml is a functional programming language that can be as fast as C. Also, Ocaml code is concise and easy to read.
+OCaml is a functional programming language that can be as fast as C. Also, OCaml code is concise and easy to read.
 Here I share some examples that can be useful for people learning the language, you can compile online using https://try.ocamlpro.com/

 ▶ Recursive function tat calculates the sum of elements in a list: